linnykoleh/Spring/Notes.md

         }
 }
 ```
+- Provide Eureka config to application.properties (or application.yml)
 - To use the Eureka Server in a project, the `spring-cloud-starter-eureka-server` starter project must be included as a dependency of the project
 - `@EnableEurekaServer` annotation, which is responsible for injecting a Eureka server instance into your project.
 - The `discovery.yml` file contains settings for this server